2023-2025

 U.S. Department of State Improves Public Access to Consular Services

-User Research, UX Design, Prototyping, Usability Testing
+User Research, UX Design, Prototyping, Usability Testing, USWDS Components and Style Library

 Myself, Product Owner, 4 Product Designers, Development team